-The Adobe software list is pretty long, as you'd expect given the Creative Cloud suite covers pretty much every sector in visual creativity.
-Whether you're a graphic designer, web designer, photographer, illustrator, marketing professional or a film or video maker, it has most of the tools your profession considers industry standard.
+The Adobe software list has grown rather long over the years.
+The Creative Cloud suite covers pretty much every sector in visual creativity.
+Whether you're a graphic designer, web designer, photographer, illustrator, marketing professional or a film or video maker, Adobe probably has of the tools your profession considers industry standard.

-To help you out once you're signed up, also see our best Photoshop tutorials and Illustrator tutorials.
-If you're into video editing, you might also want to check our list of the best video editing software.
+In any case, making the investment is a big decision, so it's vital to know exactly what you'll be getting.
+In the guide, below we'll break down the Adobe software list, explaining the main Adobe apps and what they're for.
+To get started once you're signed up, see our roundups of Photoshop tutorials and Illustrator tutorials.
+For video editing, you might also want to check our list of the best video editing software.

 Specifications